 Using Exclamation Mark with Quotation

-If the exclamation mark is applied to the words inside the quotation, then the exclamation point is used inside the quotation mark, but if it is used to be applied to the whole sentence, then it is used after the quotation mark.
+If the exclamation mark is applied to the words inside the quotation, then it is used inside the quotation marks, but if it is applied to the whole sentence, then it is used after the quotation mark.
 For example:

 "There is a lion here!"
 John cried out loud.

-When they told me that I have cancer "a life threatening illness," I was devastated!
+When they told me that I have "a life threatening illness," I was devastated!